tony-aw/tinycodet/README.md

 Another fun string operator is `x %ss%  s`.
-This essentially splits character vector `x` into a vector containing only individual characters; then this vector is subsetted by the number given in `s`.
+This essentially splits character vector `x` into a vector containing only individual characters; then this vector is subset-ted by the number given in `s`.
 Honestly, I do not think one would need this often, but it can be handy sometimes.
 For example: